Learning analytics: student characteristics as predictors of study success

 Prior education of student has major impact on study success

-Not everyone can take an HBO education.
-Only with certain previous education a student is admitted to HBO.
-As a rule, a student is admitted to a HBO program if he or she has a Havo, Vwo or MBO-4 diploma, possibly supplemented with additional requirements (for example, certain subjects).
-So although you can't go to HBO "just like that," there is a lot of difference in prior education.
+So although you can't go to HBO just like that, there is a lot of difference in prior education.
 A student with a Havo diploma is often slightly younger than a student with Vwo as a previous education.
 Moreover, the level of Vwo is higher and the education is more theoretical in nature.
-A student with a MBO-4 diploma has already completed a three- or four-year advanced education, is a bit older and has more experience studying.
+A student with an MBO-4 diploma has already completed a three- or four-year advanced education, is a bit older and has more experience studying.
 The dashboard shows that there are large differences in study success between students with different prior education.
-Students with a Vwo diploma graduate the fastest: of students who started a HBO program in 2008, 46% graduated after four years.
-This is more than one and a half times as many as students with a Havo diploma (28%) and also substantially more than students with a MBO-4 diploma (35%).
-What is further striking is that after 8 years, the percentage of students with a Havo diploma who graduated (67%) is higher than the percentage of graduates with an MBO-4 diploma (60%).
-So the Havists are catching up with the MBO graduates, so to speak
+Students with a Vwo diploma graduate the fastest: of students who started an HBO program in 2008, forty six per cent graduated after four years.
+This is more than one and a half times as many as students with a Havo diploma (twenty-eight per cent) and also substantially more than students with an MBO-4 diploma (thirty-five per cent).

 Female students do better than male at HBO